Business Plan Consultants

 - Unlike many of our competitors, we expect — even demand — several iterations.
 We understand that the first version is rarely perfect.
 If you are not happy with our work, we aren’t either.

 - We question assumptions, perform independent research, and explore and propose alternative ways to help you achieve your business objectives.
-We are consultants, not just writers.
+We are business plan consultants, not just writers.

 - If you need to raise capital, we’ll evaluate your business plan from the viewpoint of a prospective investor or partner.
 Our experience allows us to quickly spot problems and fix them long before you meet with your first investor.

 Despite the rumors, business planning is rarely simple.
 It is inherently nonlinear.
-By that, we mean it doesn’t follow a neat set of orderly steps, and each step depends on the others, so “minor” changes to one part of the plan can often result in “major” changes in another part, which then cascade through the rest of the plan.
+It doesn’t follow a neat set of orderly steps, and each step depends on the others, so “minor” changes to one part of the plan can often result in “major” changes in another part, which then cascade through the rest of the plan.

 Be sure to avoid these common mistakes when creating a business plan.